 Casual kimonos are provided to wear around the hotel.

 Toilet is located in a separate room across from the bathroom, with another extra tiny trash bin.

 A central lounge on each floor has complimentary snacks, drinks, tea and ice cream.
 We were told it was designed to feel like a traditional grandmother's home.
 A complimentary breakfast of onigiri, miso soup and pickles can also be requested here each morning until 10AM.

 Chocolate covered ice cream balls in the freezer.

 HOSHINOYA Tokyo Dining

-Dining at the hotel was a very surreal and intimate experience, the entire B1 floor is dedicated to the "restaurant" and it feels straight out of a Blade Runner film.
-Private rooms are scattered throughout the floor and a single server is the only person you'll see for the entirety of the meal.
+Dining at the hotel was a surreal and intimate experience, the entire B1 floor is dedicated to the "restaurant" with private rooms scattered throughout the floor.
+A single server is the only person you'll see for the entirety of the meal.